about lost-n-found youth

-Lost-n-Found Youth is an Atlanta-based nonprofit that exists to end homelessness for Lesbian, Gay, Bisexual, Transgender, Queer (LGBTQ) and all sexual minority youth.
+Lost-n-Found Youth is an Atlanta-based nonprofit that exists to end homelessness for Lesbian, Gay, Bisexual, Transgender, Queer (LGBTQ+) and all sexual minority youth.

 Our Mission

-To end homelessness for all LGBTQ+ youth by providing them with the skills and support needed to live independently.
+To end homelessness for all LGBTQ+ youth by providing them with

 Our Vision